privacyguides/privacyguides.org/docs/desktop.md

 </div>

 Tails is great for counter forensics due to amnesia (meaning nothing is written to the disk); however, it is not a hardened distribution like Whonix.
 It lacks many anonymity and security features that Whonix has and gets updated much less often (only once every six weeks).
-A Tails system that is compromised by malware may potentially bypass the transparent proxy allowing for the user to be deanonymized.
+A Tails system that is compromised by malware may potentially bypass the transparent proxy, allowing for the user to be deanonymized.

 Tails includes [uBlock Origin](browser-extensions.md#ublock-origin) in Tor Browser by default, which may potentially make it easier for adversaries to fingerprint Tails users.
 [Whonix](desktop.md#whonix) virtual machines may be more leak-proof, however they are not amnesic, meaning data may be recovered from your storage device.